FBruzzesi/FBruzzesi/README.md

 ##  💻 Side Project

 When I have some spare time on weekends I maintain few projects:
+- *Open Source*
+  - [Timebasedcv](https://fbruzzesi.github.io/timebasedcv/): a python library that provides a cross validation strategy based on actual datetime values instead of indexes, of course compatible with scikit-learn cross validation API.
-- [Compclasses](https://fbruzzesi.github.io/compclasses/) is a python utility library to simplify *composition* (over inheritance).
+  - [Compclasses](https://fbruzzesi.github.io/compclasses/): a python utility library to simplify *composition* (over inheritance).
-- [Deczoo](https://fbruzzesi.github.io/deczoo/) is a *zoo for python decorators*.
+  - [Deczoo](https://fbruzzesi.github.io/deczoo/): a *zoo for python decorators*, a collection of decorators used on a daily basis.
+- *Webapps* (Still open source):
+  - [ATP Stats](https://github.com/FBruzzesi/atp_stats_webapp) is a webapp providing tennis analytics and insights in a more colorful and intuitive manner with respect to the official ATP Tour.
   - [Tabular Data Annotator](https://github.com/FBruzzesi/ts-annotator) a webapp to bulk label tabular data from a csv.
-- [ATP Stats](https://github.com/FBruzzesi/atp_stats_webapp) is a webapp providing tennis analytics and insights in a more colorful and intuitive manner with respect to the official ATP Tour.

 The latter two projects are developed using python [dash](https://plotly.com/dash/) framework and ~deployed on [heroku](https://heroku.com/)~ I need to migrate them to another hosting platform.